Need Help With Decisions Related to a POA?

 This is where drafting a POA or Power of Attorney can come in handy.
 Many people have powers of attorney privileges for purposes of negotiating business deals, buying property for another, signing documents, and making healthcare decisions.
 Having the right person or lawyer as your agent can be a great benefit, so long as the authority granting documents are well-drafted and have clear instructions and restrictions.

-If you have questions about whether granting authorities to another person is the best idea for your situation, and which kind of POA you should draft of have drafted, Attorney Paul Morgan is ready to assist you.
-To get started, call The Law Office of Jackson F. Gorski at 512-960-4646.
+If you have questions about whether granting authorities to another person is the best idea for your situation, and which kind of POA you should draft of have drafted, I’m ready to assist you.
+To get started, call me at The Law Office of Jackson F. Gorski at 512-960-4646.

 General Power of Attorney (GPOA)